Scroll Top

 Photo: Sara Gutiérrez

-MAR+Invest is a blended finance mechanism with strong monitoring and evaluation of impacts, business acceleration and a capacity building program that aims to enable conditions for a sustainable ocean-based economy in the MAR.
-It will invest in market-based initiatives that make a positive contribution to the health and resilience of the coral reef ecosystems and communities of the Mesoamerican Reef.
+MAR+Invest is a blended finance mechanism with strong monitoring and evaluation of impacts, business acceleration and a capacity building program that aims to enable conditions for a sustainable ocean-based economy in the Mesoamerican Reef (MAR).
+It mobilizes private capital for businesses that generate positive impact on the MAR and its coastal communities fostering innovative solutions and reducing investment risks.

-Participants on the first day of the site visit organized by MAR+Invest for UK DEFRA, the Blue Planet Fund, Bloomberg Philanthropies, the British Embassy in Mexico, and GFCR, February 17th, 2025, Cancun, Mexico.
-Two ventures of the Acceleration Programme presented their businesses (Terminator Water Solutions and Escuela Itinerante de Agua).
+Participants on the first day of the site visit organized by MAR+Invest for UK DEFRA, the Blue Planet Fund, Bloomberg Philanthropies, the British Embassy in Mexico, and GFCR, Cancun, Mexico.

 Photo: Judith Morales